Rishika-s11/HerbiPedia/ReadMe.md

 ## 🚀 How to Use

-Follow these steps to explore the Virtual Garden project:
+Follow these steps to explore the HerbiPedia project:

 1. **Visit the Website**
    Access the live site hosted via GitHub Pages: